dgonzalb/BambooPaymentDoc/content/es/Payouts/Payouts API/Using-Payouts-API.md

 * **Production**: `https://payout-api.bamboopayment.com/api/Bank/country/{{Country}}`
 * **Stage**: `https://payout-api.stage.bamboopayment.com/api/Bank/country/{{Country}}`

-Where `{{Country}}` represents the ISO code of the country you wish to inquire about, using the ISO 3166-2 format.
+Donde `{{Country}}` represents the ISO code of the country you wish to inquire about, using the ISO 3166-2 format.
 [List of countries available for Payouts](/payouts/overview.html#coverage).

 #### Response parameters